aoli-al/HFuse/README.md

 Note that you can only use it while fusing DL kernels.
 Fusing all kernels takes ~30min.

-## Step 3: Build Fused Kernels

-- First you need to move the fused kernels to the corresponding folders.
+- Next, you need to move the fused kernels to the corresponding folders.

 ```
 cd /root
 mv ./fused-torch/* ./TorchKernel/fused
 mv ./fused-crypto/* ./ethminer/libethash-cuda/
 ```

+## Step 3: Build Fused Kernels (Optional)

 - Build DL kernels: